randomhost/image/README.md

         )
     );

-// setup a white border for the previously defined text overlay
+// set up a white border for the previously defined text overlay
 $text = new Text\Decorator\Border($text);
 $text->setBorderColor(
     new Color(